Teaching Quality

 From weekly design reviews

-- Design review failures dropped in LOBs with high WNKF participation
+• Design review failure rates dropped measurably in lines of business with high WNKF participation

 Retrospective